 Detecting and Capitalizing on Competitive Gaps

 Location intelligence is invaluable for competitive analysis, as it allows businesses to spot gaps in the market and areas with limited competition.
-By studying competitor locations, businesses can identify underserved areas where there’s a demand for their products or services but no immediate supply.
+Studying rival venues allows companies to find underserved regions where their goods or services are in demand but not instantly available..

 Types of Location Data that Drive Revenue Generation